teryac/client-for-openproject/data-deletion.md

 ---

 ## Data Deletion Request
-Users can request the deletion of their account and associated data through the following prominent steps:
+Users can request the deletion of their account and associated data through the following steps:

 1. **Self-Hosted Instances:** As this app is a client for third-party servers, please contact your organization's System Administrator to request permanent account and data deletion.
 2. **OpenProject Cloud:** Log in to your account via the web interface at [community.openproject.org](https://community.openproject.org), navigate to **User Settings** > **Delete Account**.